Toronto Transit Commission: Transit Enforcement Unit

-Fare inspectors of the Transit Enforcement Unit board a Canadian Light Rail Vehicle TTC streetcar for inspection in 2018.
+Fare inspectors of the Transit Enforcement Unit board a CLRV streetcar for inspection in 2018.

 From 1997 to 2011, the TTC employed special constables, who were responsible for safety and security and had similar policing powers to Toronto Police Service officers.
 During the phase-out of the special constables, the Toronto Police reinstated its Transit Patrol Unit, which had been cancelled in the mid-1990s.
 The special constables were replaced by bylaw enforcement officers known as transit enforcement officers, as part of the TTC's Transit Enforcement Unit.

 The negotiation between TTC and the Toronto Police Services Board took place in 2013 resulting in restored special constable status and peace officer authority.

 There is a difference between special constables and fare inspectors.
 Fare inspectors have no authority to detain a person, and so it is possible to simply walk away with no repercussions.
 In contrast, special constables have the same authority as police officers.